ewang58/ML-Fibre-Regression/README.md

 ### Basic Understanding

-Similar to Lasso, ridge is also a regularization that can help improving the prediction accuracy.
+Similar to Lasso, ridge is also a regularization that can help improve the accuracy of the prediction.
 It is more efficiently at preventing models from under-fitting.
 The basic mathematical form can be written as below:
 $$
 min\ \frac1{2n} ||wX-y||^2_2+\alpha||w||_2^2
 $$

 ### Setup

-We can use the ``sklearn`` library to conveniently code this:
+We can use the ``sklearn`` library to conveniently code this as:

 ````python
 from sklearn.linear_model import Ridge